-The Oakleigh Plate is a group 1 horse race ran over 1100m at Caulfield with a total purse of $500,000.
+The Oakleigh Plate is a Group 1 horse race run over 1100m at Caulfield with a total purse of $750,000.

-The popular sprint race generally features some of the best sprinters in Australia and the past winners list features some huge names, including Fastnet Rock (2005) and Eagle Falls (2011).
+The popular sprint race generally features some of the best sprinters in Australia.
+The list of past winners features some huge names, including Fastnet Rock (2005) and Eagle Falls (2011).

 Best Oakleigh Plate bookmakers

-When it comes to wagering on horse racing in Australia we have plenty of options with all the major corporates offering odds on every metro and TAB regional meeting across the country.
+Australian punters have plenty of options for betting on horse racing, with all the major online bookmakers offering odds on every metro and TAB regional meeting across the country.

 Oakleigh Plate form

-Surprisingly the winner of the Lightning Stakes (1000m) is yet to race in and win the Oakleigh Plate.
-In fact only two horses — Starspangledbanner and Swiss Ace — have won the Lightning Stakes and raced the following week, with neither having any success.
+Surprisingly, the winner of the Lightning Stakes (1000m) is yet to race in and win the Oakleigh Plate.
+In fact, only two horses — Starspangledbanner and Swiss Ace — have won the Lightning and raced the following week, with neither having any success.

-One possible indicator is that fresh horses have a very good record in the race, with six of the last 11 winners being first up.
-Three of the other five were second up, which indicates that horses at the tail end of a campaign will not fare as well as fresh horses.
+One possible indicator is that fresh horses have a very good record in the race, with six of the last 12 winners being first up.
+Three of the other six were second up, which indicates that horses at the tail end of a campaign will not fare as well as fresh horses.

 Recent runnings of the Oakleigh Plate